 Svetlii Kindergarten Water Filter Project – Moldova

-Svetlii, Comrat raion, semi-autonomous region of Gagauzia, Republic of Moldova
+Svetlii, Comrat raion, a semi-autonomous region of Gagauzia, Republic of Moldova

 Svetlii is a small village located in southern Moldova.
 It is part of the raion of Comrat, and is located in the semi-autonomous region of Gagauzia.